jiannhonggg/TechJam2025/README.md

 See: [Details](LynxWeb/README.md)

 # How to reproduce results :
 Assuming that you have followed the set up guide correctly.
+Run the application to play with the single classifcation and batch classifcation and view rationale.
+OR
-Run the command below on the command line. if testing for performance metrics on how it fare against our dataset.
+Run the command below on the command line. if testing for performance metrics on how it fare against our curated dataset.
 ```bash
 python -m src_TestSet.evaluate
 ```
-OR
-Run the application to play with the single classifcation and batch classifcation and view rationale.